 The use of the voice can bring about catharsis, a cleansing from the expression of emotion, which is why we feel better after singing certain types of songs.

-All of this occurs even if we are not conscious of what we are singing, but when we really connect with an intention, the power of the voice and music together are powerful tools in creation.
+All of this occurs even if we are not conscious of what we are singing, but when we really connect with an intention, the power of the voice and music together arepowerful tools in creation.

 Even if you are not a singer by nature or talent, you are not left out.
+If you have a voice, it is your birthright to celebrate life with song.

 It doesn’t matter if you don’t feel you have a nice voice.